 In 2008, the name was changed to Texas AgriLife Research.
 Dr. Elsa Murano, at that time President of Texas A&M, felt the new name better reflected the agency message “Agriculture is Life”, while stressing that the work being done was research, rather than just experiments.

 In 2012, at the recommendation of Texas A&M Chancellor John Sharp, the “A&M” was added to Texas AgriLife’s name to present a direct association between the agency and the university.

 Texas A&M AgriLife Research is today the state’s premier research and technology development agency in agricultures, natural resources and life science.
 Research is conducted on all the A&M System campuses as well as at AgriLife’s fourteen research and extension centers.
 More than 500 projects are conducted each year system-wide.

-Within the Soil and Crop Sciences Department, faculty research includes projects in plant genetics and breeding, bio-energy, turf ecology, ecosystems, molecular and environmental plant science, water management and hydrology, water uses and quality, and food science and technology.
+Within the Department of Soil and Crop Sciences, faculty research includes projects in plant genetics and breeding, bio-energy, turf ecology, ecosystems, molecular and environmental plant science, water management and hydrology, water uses and quality, and food science and technology.